AqwamCreates/DataPredict/docs/Tutorials/UsingNeuralNetworksPart2.md

 ```

 In conclusion, the train() function will do the loss matrix calculations automatically.
-Meanwhile, this method requires us to calculate the loss function.
+Meanwhile, this method requires us to calculate the loss function values.